Innovations Journals Policies and Processes

 Innovations Journals does not charge fees for the submission, processing, or publication of manuscripts under the CC-BY-NC-ND license (see details below under "License and Copyright").

-The Journal does not currently charge fees for access to the content.
-We encourage all to register for a free subscription on our website at https://meridian.allenpress.com/innovationsjournals/pages/Subscriptions.
+Innovations Journals does not charge fees for access to the content.
+To receive email alerts for new content, we encourage all to register for a free subscription on our website at https://meridian.allenpress.com/innovationsjournals/pages/Subscriptions.

 Advertising and Promotion

 Innovations Journals offers a variety of advertising options including digital banner ads, press releases, video content, and more.
 Digital banner ads will rotate sequentially each time someone visits the website (these are not linked to content or reader behavior).
 All advertisements are subject to the Editor in Chief's approval.
 NOTE: The advertiser and/or advertising agency assume liability for all contents of advertising and any claims against the publisher as the result of the advertisement.

 Upon acceptance of an article, the authors are encouraged to provide a one-sentence summary that can be used to announce the article on social media (along with their twitter handles).
 Authors are also welcome to record a brief video summary of their article that can be published on the journal's YouTube channel.

 LICENSE AND COPYRIGHT